raresloth/itms-scripts/README.md

 `achievements/achievements_locales.csv` - Provides the title, before description, after description, and image name for each achievement for each locale.

+`achievements/*.png` - The images defined in achievements_locales are stored in the achievements folder and need to have a resolution of 512x512 or 1024x1024.

 `leaderboards/leaderboards_metadata.csv` - Provides the id, reference name, and sort order for each leaderboard.

 `leaderboards/leaderboards_locales.csv` - Provides the title, formatter type, and image name for each leaderboard for each locale.

+`leaderboards/*.png` - The images defined in leaderboards_locales are stored in the leaderboards folder and need to have a resolution of 512x512 or 1024x1024.

 Here's a Google Sheets template with all the csv/tsv templates: [iTMS Metadata Template](https://docs.google.com/spreadsheets/d/1kFDrGsMZQzgTpbhx9E1ebliKce4fAjl6TSuHdXlrZso/edit?usp=sharing)